Skip to main content

 • Christmas

 The Americans with Disabilities Act (ADA) was signed into law on July 26, 1990.
-The ADA is civil rights legislation that requires and protects persons with disabilities from discrimination in the areas of employment, public accommodations, and the use of public transit services.
+The ADA is civil rights legislation which requires and protects persons with disabilities from discrimination in the areas of employment, public accommodations, and the use of public transit services.

-It is the policy of Cowlitz Tribe Transit Service that when viewed in their entirety; services, programs, and facilities, provided by Cowlitz Tribe Transit Service, directly or by acontracted service provider, are readily accessible and usable to individuals with disabilities to the maximum extent possible.
+It is the policy of Cowlitz Tribe Transit Service that when viewed in their entirety; services, programs, and facilities, provided by Cowlitz Tribe Transit Service, directly or by a contracted service provider, are readily accessible and usable to individuals with disabilities to the maximum extent possible.
 49. CFR 37.105.

 The Cowlitz Tribe Transit Service is to ensure that passengers with disabilities receive service comparable to that provided to other passengers and that this service is provided with dignity and respect without compromising safety and security.